 These are some extra things that you may need to stay safe in more demanding terrain/conditions.
 These are generally more relevant to the extra adventurous out there who are getting into mountaineering, though a couple are important to most winter users.

 Avalanche Beacon – Assuming you have taken the Avalanche 1 Training, you will know how to use a beacon to rescue someone in the case of an avalanche burial.
-I don’t need to tell you why this is important.
+It’s important to have proper training when traveling in avalanche terrain and when using beacons, shovels, and probes.

 I have a blog post about how to get a good nights sleep when backcountry camping.
-In that guide I go over my number one tip for staying warm – the Nalgene hot water bottle trick!
-Boil some water, fill up your Nalgene), slip it into your sleeping bag, and voila = warmth.
+In that guide I share my number one tip for staying warm – the Nalgene hot water bottle trick!
+Boil some water, fill up your Nalgene, slip it into your sleeping bag, and voila, warmth.
 Just be sure to ensure the lid is done up extra tight!

 - Know the area and what to expect; ALWAYS check avalanche and weather reports prior to departure.
 Consult maps and local authorities about high danger areas, safety information, and regulations for the area you plan to visit.